 In parallel to the formal negotiations, youth representatives have been very active in organizing official side events.
 Side events are usually roundtable presentations where speakers present their work and views.
 For the first time at a CBD COP, a Youth Pavilion was established, serving as a meeting point for anyone interested in youth activities, and regularly hosting short presentations and debates.
 During the COP, two days were also labeled Youth Days, with again a special programme to present and discuss youth views.
 Finally, many youth representatives joined the march for biodiversity organized by civil society on December 10th with slogans and colorful banners.
-On the activist side, actions were also organized in the corridors during the COP, such as a die-in for biodiversity and promotion of the hashtag #StoptheSame campaign.
+On the activist side, actions were also organized in the corridors during the COP, such as a die-in for biodiversity, where activists were lying on the floor one by one to sand promotion of the hashtag #StoptheSame campaign.

 All youth representatives, whatever their format of participation, and whatever their geographical origin, could join these activities.
-In practice, most of these sites were used by all youth representatives, and no specific site was dedicated to or activated by European youth actors exclusively.
+In practice, most of these sites were financed by sporadic funding from Canada as a host, from the Québec government, from the CBD secretariat, and from punctual donors, as youth do not have funding as a constituency: youth participation is voluntary-based and there are no paid positions.
+All spaces were used by all youth representatives, and no specific site was dedicated to or activated by European youth actors exclusively.
 There exist many circulation paths between the different youth representatives (national youth delegates, GYBN members, etc.).
 One specificity of European youth was their constant participation to any sites, being probably more active than others for such direct actions or during the march, as several youth representatives from the Global South were fearing retaliation for participation in more activist formats.
 European youth representatives were aware of the privilege they had to be able to freely and loudly express their views.